Nilanjana010/ACM_TIST/README.md

    - Folder contains the code for Elo computation.

 4) Baseline:-
-   - Folder contains codes for the baseline experiment with AutoDan by Liu et al., TAP by Mehrotra et al., AdvPrompter by Paulus et al., and an ablation study (without MP).
+   - Folder contains codes for the ablation study (without MP) and baseline experiments with AutoDan by Liu et al., TAP by Mehrotra et al., and AdvPrompter by Paulus et al..

+This research requires installing [AdvPrompter](https://github.com/facebookresearch/advprompter) and [PromptBench](https://github.com/microsoftarchive/promptbench).
+Therefore, this repository only includes p-nucleus sampling integrated AdvPrompter file, namely `advprompteropt.py`.

+If you have any questions regarding installation, please reach out to me at [ndas2@umbc.edu](mailto:ndas2@umbc.edu).